stelzinga/MF/Management_Framework-Appendix.md

 #### Fixed vs Variable Costs vs Mixed Costs
 Fixed Costs remain *same in total* but *changes per unit* e.g. monthly rent , monthly salary, ....
 Note this is true on short term, but for longer time periods fixed costs also change.
 Variable Costs remain *same per unit*, but *changes per total* e.g. hourly workers, sales commission.
 In other words, Variable Costs scale to the Output of the Activity.
-Mixed costs are a mix between the above two: it has a fixed costs upto a certain level of output of the Activity and then increases as output increases.
+Mixed costs are a mix between the above two: it has a fixed costs up to a certain level of output of the Activity and then increases as output increases.

 #### Direct vs Indirect Costs
 Direct Costs can be traced directly to an Objective, or even Process.
 In financial statements they appear as Cost of Goods Sold (COGS) or Cost of Sales (COS) if it concerns a Service company.
 They include: